-Medina is a nonbinary queer Latinx writer (they/them/their).
-They are a first-year MFA Creative writing student concentrating in Writing for Children and Young Adults.
+medina is a nonbinary queer Latinx writer (they/them/their).
+They are a third-year MFA Creative writing student concentrating in both Writing for Children and Young Adults and Nonfiction.
 They are the 2019 winner of SCBWI’s Emerging Voices Award.
 They are also an Impact Entrepreneur Fellow through TNS.
-Through their fellowship their venture is to create a platform for LGBTQIA+ youth of color (inqluded.org)

 1. Who is your favorite villain, and who is your favorite protagonist in literature?